-It's strength training that makes the most difference which WHO advise you do 2 days of, every week.
+It’s strength training that makes the most difference which WHO advises you do 2 days off, every week.
 Exercising on a treadmill also has the effect of increasing muscle mass.
-The legs can get a strength like workout if you walk up a steep incline for 10 minutes or so.
+The legs can get a strength-like workout if you walk up a steep incline for 10 minutes or so.
 That or running, anything that puts extra, anaerobic stress on the muscles has the benefit of increasing muscle mass.

 4. Reduces diseases – Osteoporosis is a degenerative bone disease that affects many seniors which exercise helps prevent.
 Your health as a whole is boosted because your immune system and digestive function is also improved.
 No matter what age you start exercising regularly, there are benefits for seniors from an active lifestyle.